soarqin/DSP_Mods/UXAssist/README.md

 #### 一些提升用户体验的功能和补丁

 ## Changlog
+* 1.0.17
+  + New function: `Auto navigation on sailings`, which is inspired by [CruiseAssist](https://dsp.thunderstore.io/package/tanu/CruiseAssist/) and its extension [AutoPilot](https://dsp.thunderstore.io/package/tanu/AutoPilot/)
+    - It keeps Icarus on course to the target planet
+    - It will try to bypass any obstacles(planets, stars or dark-fog hives) on the way
+    - Furthermore, there is also a shortcut key(Alt+A by default) which can be set in the system options window, which is used to toggle `Auto-cruise` that enables flying to targeted planets fully automatically.
+      - Auto-cruise will start when you target a planet on star map
+      - It will use warper to fly to the target planet if the planet is too far away, the range can be configured.
+      - It will speed down when approaching the target planet, to avoid overshooting
+  + Fix a crash caused by `Stop ejectors when available nodes are all filled up` in latest game update
+  + `Off-grid building and stepped rotation`: Hide Z coordinate from display if it is zero
 * 1.0.16
   + Add CommonAPI to package manifest dependencies(missing in last version)
   + New function: `Hide tips for soil piles changes`